capiaas/potree-docs/docs/source/Contents/Webinterface.rst

 |pictrash| **Remove all Measurements**

-To remove all measurements has been made, click on the trashbin icon or press "Escape"
+To remove all measurements has been made, click on the trashbin icon or press "Escape".

 Navigation